Chinese New Year is the biggest celebration in the world’s most populous nation.

 Not only does Chinese New Year provide a perfect time for Chinese restaurateurs to set out their stall and attract new customers; it is also provides a brilliant opportunity for Western customers to open up their palates to new flavours, textures, and particularly, spices.

-Cantonese food is the best known-style of Chinese cuisine in the UK and not so long if you went to Chinatown in London or Birmingham, the offer would have been almost exclusively Cantonese in origin.
-Typically light and delicate, Cantonese food, from Guangdong Province, is renown for sweet and sour flavours, freshness and tasty dim sum.
+Cantonese food is the best known-style of Chinese cuisine in the UK and not so long ago if you went to Chinatown in London or Birmingham, the offer would have been almost exclusively Cantonese in origin.
+Typically light and delicate, Cantonese food, from Guangdong Province, is renowned for sweet and sour flavours, freshness and tasty dim sum.
 But it is only one of eight of the great regional cooking traditions in China.

 Today, particularly for millennials, dining out is all about the spice and heat of Szechuan cooking.
 Liquid head of content Richard McComb, a food writer, was introduced to the numbing power of Szechuan dishes on a trip to China in 2015 and visited London recently to see how food in Chinatown, London has been given a turbo boost of spice.